xTaiwanPingLord/Bkebi-Wiki/docs/README.md

 #### Will I get Banned?
 > No if you play it safe.
 There are some tips to not get banned down below.

-#### Taiga won't update anymore?
+#### Bkebi devs won't update anymore?
 > yes but actually I don't know.
-There are other contributors who can work on the project if Taiga is too busy and cannot update.
+There are other contributors who can work on the project if main devs is too busy and cannot update.

 ---